Foundations of Woodworking

 With the Grain: A Craftsman’s Guide to Understanding Wood by Christian Becksvoort.
 A little knowledge about trees goes a long way toward improving your woodworking.
 You don’t need a degree in dendrology to build a desk.
 But you do need intimate knowledge of how our raw material grows and – more importantly – how it responds to its environment after it has been cut and dried.

 The New Traditional Woodworker by faculty member Jim Tolpin.
 This is an introduction to hand tools (and the projects in the class) that shares Jim's thinking about the mindset needed to be a hand tool woodworker.
-We will send you a copy when we confirm the class.
-If nothing else we recommend reading this book before the class.

 $200.00 Registration Deposit (due at the time of registration)